-- 1. The plan is submitted by the Department of Education, agency that is eligible to submit the plan - 2.
-The Department of Education has authority under State law to perform the functions of the State under the program - 3.
-The State legally may carry out each provision of the plan - 4.
-All provisions of the plan are consistent with State law - 5.
-The Secretary of Education has authority under State law to receive, hold, and disburse Federal funds made available under the plan - 6.
-The Secretary of Education specified by the title in the certification, has authority to submit the plan - 7.
-The Department of Education has adopted or otherwise formally approved the plan; and - 8.
-The plan is the basis for State operation and administration of the program.
+The State Plan must include Include 1.
+The plan is submitted by the State agency that is eligible to submit the plan; Yes 2.
+The State agency has authority under State law to perform the functions of the State under the program; Yes 3.
+The State legally may carry out each provision of the plan; Yes 4.
+All provisions of the plan are consistent with State law; Yes 5.
+A State officer, specified by title in the certification, has authority under State law to receive, hold, and disburse Federal funds made available under the plan; Yes 6.
+The State officer who is submitting the plan, specified by the title in the certification, has authority to submit the plan; Yes 7.
+The agency that is submitting the plan has adopted or otherwise formally approved the plan; and Yes 8.
+The plan is the basis for State operation and administration of the program; Yes